jackohughes/ghc-proposals/proposals/0000-linear-types.rst

          => RIO a -> (e -> RIO a) -> RIO a

-Even with this type, however, exception handling remains clumsy, and it may prove better to use a more explicit exception-management mechanism for linear resources, such as the ``EitherT`` monad.
+Even with this type, however, exception handling remains clumsy, and it may prove more convenient to use a more explicit exception-management mechanism for linear resources, such as the ``EitherT`` monad.

-TODO: *the following paragraph is not super clear, but I'd like to point out once more that we're doing libraries here*

-This demonstrates that the choice of primitives and of their types is a library question: depending on the invariants which we want to enforce (here resource safety, in particular timely release), and how the library is implemented, we may get different types.
+The choice between these two types (and corresponding implementation) for ``catch``, or the absence of ``catch`` altogether, is a design question for the library that implements a monad such as ``RIO``.

 Can I throw linear exceptions?
 ==============================